Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Quantum corrections to the leading-order radiation kernel

-All such calculations clearly demonstrate how one can benefit from on-shell amplitude tools in order to calculate leading quantum corrections to classical observables.
-In particular, even though the KMOC formalism was originally designed to address the calculation of classically measurable quantities, this framework has proven to be capable to approach leading quantum corrections to such classical observables.
-In turn, higher-order terms would necessarily make use of loop amplitudes, and the double copy and unitarity methods would also be useful in identifying the leading low energy limits~\cite{Bjerrum-Bohr:14,71,72,Bjerrum-Bohr:16}.
+All such calculations clearly demonstrate how one can benefit from on-shell amplitude tools in order to calculate leading quantum corrections to classical observables {(in the present case, gravitational radiation and spectral waveform)}.
+In particular, even though the KMOC formalism was originally designed to address the calculation of classically measurable quantities, this framework has proven to be capable to approach leading quantum corrections to such classical observables. {That is, the KMOC formalism has showed us how to extract real physical quantum predictions from a typical gravitational-wave observable.} In turn, higher-order terms would necessarily involve loop amplitudes, and double copy and unitarity methods would be useful in identifying the leading low energy limits~\cite{Bjerrum-Bohr:14,71,72,Bjerrum-Bohr:16}.

+{In this section we pointed out how modern amplitude methods can be useful in describing distinct quantum corrections which represent unavoidable observational consequences of quantum gravity in the low-energy region.
+In principle these could be expected to be present in gravitational-wave physics settings.
+However, on the experimental side there are known relevant challenges and difficulties.
+Indeed, the potential ability (within current bounds) of observing gravitational waves apparently do not leave room for tests of quantum gravity.
+Despite this, the interest in gravitational-wave interferometry is still warrant due to the fact that favorable scenarios might occur in which quantum-gravity effects manifest themselves as subsidiary sources of noise arising for these interferometers~\cite{Amelino-Camelia:1998mjq, Parikh:2020kfh}.
+Such effects might be more discernible at lower frequencies, which presumably might be within reach in observatories like LISA~\cite{LISA:2017pwj} and the Einstein Telescope~\cite{Maggiore:2019uih}.}